amunnezza/ISCDoc/ISC2/Capitolo 5/Module 1.md

 -   Unrestricted public data: As this data is already published, no harm can come from further dissemination or disclosure.
 ## Retention

 Information and data should be kept only for as long as it is beneficial, no more and no less.
 For various types of data, certain industry standards, laws and regulations define retention periods.
 When such external requirements are not set, it is an organization’s responsibility to define and implement its own data retention policy.
 Data retention policies are applicable both for hard copies and for electronic data, and no data should be kept beyond its required or useful life.
 Security professionals should ensure that data destruction is being performed when an asset has reached its retention limit.
 For the security professional to succeed in this assignment, an accurate inventory must be maintained, including the asset location, retention period requirement, and destruction requirements.
+Organizations should conduct a periodic review of retained
+>[!records]+
+> The recordings (automated and/or manual) of evidence of activities performed or results achieved (e.g., forms, reports, test results), which serve as a basis for verifying that the organization and the information system are performing as intended.
+Also used to refer to units of related data fields (i.e., groups of data fields that can be accessed by a program and that contain the complete set of information on particular items).
+NIST SP 800-53 Rev. 4
+>

-Organizations should conduct a periodic review of retained [records](https://learn.isc2.org/content/enforced/9541-CC-SPT-GLOBAL-1ED-1M/build/chapter_05/module_01/ch05_m01-Data_Handling_Practices.html?d2lSessionVal=cvTrTCqN5CaEQU1Bv8rdyg8eF&ou=9541&d2l_body_type=3#) in order to reduce the volume of information stored and to ensure that only necessary information is preserved.
+ in order to reduce the volume of information stored and to ensure that only necessary information is preserved.

 **Records retention**( _Def:A practice based on the records life cycle, according to which records are retained as long as necessary, and then are destroyed after the appropriate time interval has elapsed_.) policies indicate how long an organization is required to maintain information and assets.
 Policies should guarantee that: